dirkzon/oauth2.1-oidc-pkce-demo/README.md

    docker-compose up
 ```
 _A keycloak container should now be created in Docker Desktop.
-No furter configuration is needed due to the config file which populates the keycloak with a realm, client and users._
+The [config file](./auth_server/realm-config.json) populates this keycloak instance with a realm, client and users._
 !['docker desktop keycloak container'](./examples/keycloak_container.PNG)

 3. Start the client